seo / content

-Siri has been around since October 2011 helping Apple users out with their queries (and providing a few laughs).
-Then there is Microsoft’s Cortana, and the Christmas must-have Amazon Alexa as well as the Google Home all with one aim, to give you information when you ask for it.
+Siri has been around since October 2011, helping Apple users out with their queries (and providing a few laughs).
+Then there’s Microsoft’s Cortana, the Christmas must-have Amazon Alexa as well as the Google Home all with one aim – to give you information when you ask for it.

-Voice search is rapidly becoming popular for one reason…it is faster than typing in this new time poor generation.
-With years of development having taken place, the results produced are accurate meaning the user can get an answer to most queries hands-free and quickly.
+Voice search is rapidly becoming popular for one reason…it is much faster than typing in this new time poor generation.
+With years of development and accurately produced results, this has enabled the user to get an answer to most queries hands-free and quickly.

 What does this mean for businesses?

 Voice search capabilities mean that business owners have to look at their content and how they optimise their website.
 This falls in line with Google’s update called ‘BERT’ and their recent schema ranking tweaks.
-We have also noticed a change in keyword data with an increase in various long-tailed keywords coming through.
+We have also noticed a change in consumer search behaviour with an increase in various, long-tailed keywords coming through.

-A recent article by Yoast suggests that most voice assisted searches are conversational with long complete sentences and tend to start with how, what, where, when and why.
+A previous article by Yoast suggests that most voice-assisted searches are conversational with long complete sentences.
+They tend to start with how, what, where, when and why.
 For example ‘What is the weather going to be like today?’, ‘How many dollars would I get to the pound?’ so the simple suggestion is to make sure that you are planning content that answers questions in this way.

-Local SEO is going to be vital.
-Customers that are asking about ‘where to find the nearest supermarket’ will have their locations settings on; therefore local SEO will be more important than ever.
+Customers that are asking about ‘where to find the nearest supermarket’ will have their location setting on; therefore local SEO is now more important than ever.
 46% of voice search users look for a local business daily, of which 27% will continue to visit the website. (*)

-Context will play a role.
-In a nutshell, the location of your machine and the activities you may be performing on the device when activating a voice search will determine the results.
-To put this into context for you, the results you receive when you ask for ‘interior design ideas for a small bathroom’ may be different if you are asking when you are in the office, then again when at home.
-They may also be different based on what you have searched for previously and which websites and pages you have spent time on.
+In a nutshell, the location of your machine and the your search history on each device (when activating a voice search) will determine the results.
+To put this into context for you, the results you receive when you ask for ‘interior design ideas for a small bathroom’ may be different if you are asking when you are in the office versus when at home.
+They may also be different based on what you have searched in between each search and which websites and pages you have spent time on.

-Our top tips to get your site voice search ready:
+Here are our top tips to get your site voice-search ready:

 - Do your research.
-Keyword research is going to be vital.
+Keyword research is vital.
 Do not discount phrases with small search volumes.
-With this technology quickly emerging we would expect common search terms to rise in the coming months.
+With this technology quickly emerging, we would expect longer tail terms to become common in the coming months.

-- Make sure your ‘My Business’ Page is as optimised and updated regularly.
+- Make sure your ‘My Business’ page is optimised and updated regularly.
 Check the information is correct, add new photos and encourage reviews.
-All of this helps give your presence on Google kudos, and nudge to Google that you are the business that they should recommend.
+All of this helps give your presence on Google and lets Google know that you are the business that they should recommend.

 - Plan content tailored to voice search with conversational search queries (and answers) in mind.

-- But beware of making your content too broad or, dare we say it, boring but consider adding a FAQ page or adding content of this nature regularly either within blogs or as a stand alone piece.
+- But beware of making your content too broad or, dare we say it, boring.
+Consider adding an FAQ page or adding content of this nature regularly either within blogs or as a stand-alone piece.

-This is just the beginning.
-Voice assisted searches are becoming more common and website owners need to make sure that their website starts to tailor content to this technology.
+Voice assisted searches are becoming more common so make sure that your website starts to tailor content to this technology.